Legislative compliance

 Responsible officers need to determine their level of assurance – the appropriate controls and arrangements to balance the level of risk arising from non-compliance with particular legislation.

-Refer to Legislative compliance tool guidance (DOCX 48 KB) for more information about the assurance framework.
+Refer to Legislative compliance tool guidance (staff only) (DOCX 48 KB) for more information about the assurance framework.

 Responsible officers must: